The 10 best day trips from Manchester by train

 How to get there:

-Train from Manchester Piccadilly (approx. 1 hr), Manchester Victoria (approx. 1h 10m with change at Bolton), or Manchester Oxford Road (approx. 55 mins).
+Train from Manchester Piccadilly to Lancaster (approx. 55 mins), Manchester Victoria to Lancaster (approx. 1 hour), or Manchester Oxford Road to Lancaster (approx. 50 mins).

 Why go?